Wise Debit Card Review 2025: Fees, Rates and Limits

 How does the Wise (TransferWise) card work?
 You use the Wise Debit Card (formerly known as TransferWise) in the same way you would use any debit card.
 You can withdraw money with it and make purchases in shops, restaurants and any place that accepts card.

-If you have the balance of the currency for the country you're in, it will simply deduct the amount from your Borderless account.
+If you have the balance of the currency for the country you're in, it will simply deduct the amount from your Wise multi-currency account.
 If you don't have any of the domestic currency, Wise will convert the currency for you at the mid-market rate, so you can make your purchase or withdrawal.
 Simple!

 Wise Debit Card for Business